ayushvrma93/p0/calendarly/README.md

 [//]: # (- )

 ## Constraints
-- A meeting must have exactly 2 people.
+- A meeting must have exactly 2 users.
 - We will not support recurring meetings(as a part of MVP).
 - We will support only one timezone.

 ## Improvements
 - Instead of setting up own availability, we can set up blocked time and all other slots are open by default.
 - We should write unit tests for better code testing.

+## Clarifications
+- Since a single availability slot can be booked by multiple people, it is not required to be thread safe.

 ## How to Run
 This application can be run by following the below steps: